 It may take more time and energy but having a holistic view of your credit may help you have the greatest impact on your history.
 How long it takes depends on your unique financial situation — from your starting score, your current habits, and your future goals and habits.

-Whatever your starting point is, click here to learn more top tips on how to build up positive credit history.
-With each new commitment to these habits, you may add another positive entry in your file until one day, it may outweigh any negative entries you may have.
+Whatever your starting point is, click here to learn more top tips on how to build up your credit history.
+With each new commitment to these habits, you may add another entry in your file until one day that may work to your advantage.
 You just need to take the first step and decide you want to make a change.